kqdtran/ninjascraper/README.md

 * Modified to work for every course by me, but you will need to know at least the professor's last name and the department's abbreviation to search for the exams (See guide below).

 ## Install
-You must have Python 2.6+ on your computer.
+**You must have Python 2.6+ installed on your computer**.
 After that, just save the scrape_ninja.py (Python2) or scrape_ninja_py3k.py (Python 3) file to your local machine.

-[B]You will also need to install BeautifulSoup4[/B].
+**You will also need to install BeautifulSoup4**.
 The below commands should help you set up everything if you are on a Debian/Ubuntu machine.
 Windows and MacOSX users can find something very similar to these (see below).

-[B]Windows Users[/B]: For a comprehensive guide on how to setup Python and BeautifulSoup, please take a look at this: http://www.stat.ucla.edu/~rosario/classes/07F/202a/python/index.html.
+**Windows Users**: For a comprehensive guide on how to setup Python and BeautifulSoup, please take a look at this: http://www.stat.ucla.edu/~rosario/classes/07F/202a/python/index.html.

 #### If Python2 is the default version of Python on your machine and you want to use Python 2